-Gypsies, Roma and Travellers (GRT) are stigmatised in a range of public and private services and systems including, among others, housing and planning, education, health, social care, crime and policing, and media (Drakakis-Smith, 2007; Smith and Ruston, 2013; Bhopal, 2011; Ivatts with Day, 2014; Allen, 2012).
+Gypsies, Roma and Travellers (GRT) are stigmatised in a range of public and private services and systems, including housing and planning, education, health, social care, crime and policing, and the media (Drakakis-Smith, 2007; Bhopal, 2011; Allen, 2012; Smith and Ruston, 2013; Ivatts with Day, 2014).
 There is an inadequate social policy response to address this exclusion.
-The internet, and particularly social media, is a relatively new outlet for hate and discrimination against GRT (as well as other) groups (Richardson and O'Neill, 2012), and fuels offline responses in communities and services, as well as being fuelled by offline activity (the arrival of new camps in particular).
-Tensions are exacerbated by a lack of authorised sites to meet the level of need.
+The internet, particularly social media, is a relatively new outlet for hate and discrimination against GRT (as well as other) groups (Richardson and O'Neill, 2012), and this fuels offline responses in communities and services.
+Similarly, offline tensions fuel online activity (the arrival of new camps, in particular).
+Tensions are exacerbated by insufficient authorised sites to meet the level of need.
 Media and policy discourses feed into each other to exacerbate the stigmatising of GRT groups.

 We begin this paper by exploring how structural racism and anti-GRT discourse legitimise online hate speech against GRT communities.
-We consider social policy implications of pervasive anti-GRT discourse, particularly in relation to site provision.
-We then outline the findings of our analysis of the online hate speech towards GRT people.
+We consider the social policy implications of pervasive anti-GRT discourse, particularly in relation to site provision.
+We then outline the findings of our analysis of the online hate speech aimed at GRT people.
 Online hate speech takes the form of slurs and insults about GRT people, the reinforcement of negative stereotypes about them, and the inference or incitement of violence towards them.
-It is often triggered by the arrival of new camps and/or media reporting of such.
-We analysed data collated by GATE Herts (Gypsy and Traveller Empowerment Hertfordshire) through their national third party reporting website for hate and discrimination against GRT people, Report Racism GRT.
-We consider the implications of our findings including: the need to ease tensions over site provision; the need for a more serious response to online hate speech and media incitement of such; and the need to ensure that policy-makers and practitioners are aware of how they may be affected by the problematic assumptions cultivated by racist anti-GRT discourse.
+It is often triggered by the arrival of, or media reporting on, new camps.
+We analysed data collated by Gypsy and Traveller Empowerment Hertfordshire (GATE Herts) through their national third-party website for reporting hate and discrimination against GRT people, Report Racism GRT.
+We consider the implications of our findings, which include: the need to ease tensions over site provision; the need for a more serious response to online hate speech and media incitement of such; and the need to ensure that policy-makers and practitioners are aware of how they may be affected by the problematic assumptions cultivated by racist anti-GRT discourse.